ralfz123/frontend-data/README.md

 ## :heart_eyes: Concept
 ### Research Question
-**What is the ideal place in the city to live as a driver of an electric car?**
+**What is the difference in terms of how busy electric charging is between day and evening in the Hilversum area?**
-_My assumption is that it will be very difficult for drivers of electric cars in the city.
-I think if you live more in the center, then you have more parking areas with charging points than you live further away from the center._
+_My assumption is that the evening was much busier than the electric charge in the morning, because at night, everyone at home and wants his / her car charging.
+In the morning, everyone takes their car to work._

 #### Sub questions
 1. When is it busy in the parking areas (in parking lots / in parking garages)?